akarazeev/QIH19/README.md

 gcc node_b.c -I qkd_api/qkd_api.h qkd_api/qkd_api.c -o bin/b
 ```

 Execute `./bin/a`.
+Now the application stuck at `QKD_GET_KEY` point - it serves as a server and waits for another node to connect.

 Open another terminal session in the same directory and execute `./bin/b`.
+The application connects to the server on specified address and port and requests for key to be generated.

+---

 ### Documentation
+More can be found here: [[QKD Application Interface](QKD_Application_Interface.pdf)] or [[URL](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/004/01.01.01_60/gs_QKD004v010101p.pdf)]

 ```c
 uint32_t QKD_OPEN(ip_address_t destination, qos_t qos, key_handle_t* key_handle);
 ```